Our History of Growth

-Over the years, as technology has advanced, Green Hills has upgraded to digital equipment and continues to replace cooper wire with fiber optic cable.
-Fiber optics are necessary to bring subscribers advanced services like video and high speed Internet.
+Green Hills later switched to digital equipment and continues to replace cooper wire with fiber optics to bring subscribers increasingly faster internet service.